Chrissie-Law/Causal-Inference-for-Recommendation/README.md

 - **SCM-based (Structural Causal Model)**
 - **General Counterfactuals-based**

 The comprehensive taxonomy is illustrated in the figure below.
-In addition, we have summarized the specific application problems that these works address within recommendation systems, which are listed in the"Issue of concern" column of our tables.
-You can use the search function of this web page to quickly find works of interest.
+In addition, we have summarized the specific application problems that these works address within recommendation systems, which are listed in the "Issue of concern" column of our tables.
+Use the search function to quickly locate works relevant to your interests.

 <div align="center">
     <figure>